Othón P. Blanco, Quintana Roo

 The municipal government is headed by the municipal president of Othón P. Blanco (mayor of Othón P. Blanco, aka mayor of Chetumal).

 It was formerly the fifth-largest municipality in land area in Mexico at 17,189.7 km2, occupying more than a third of the entire state.
-It lost about 40% of its territory when Bacalar Municipality was created out of Othón P. Blanco on February 2, 2011.
+It lost about 40% of its territory when the Bacalar Municipality was created out of Othón P. Blanco on February 2, 2011.

 Communities

 The 2010 census enumerated 727 populated localities plus 804 unpopulated localities.
 The largest localities (cities, towns, and villages) are listed below.
 In 2011, the municipality was split into two parts, with many of the localities now comprising part of the newly created Bacalar Municipality.